We go in search of the hidden spots that we think deserve a little more credit.

 So when the lights go down and the chanting starts, don’t be surprised if you get just the tiniest shiver down your spine.
 It is weiiiiiiiiiird but in a good way.

 Entrance to the Mithraeum is free but you do have to book timed tickets to ensure the experience isn’t overbooked.

 There’s also an interesting exhibition on the history of London from its Roman times as Londinium onwards to mooch about in so allow plenty of time to go and discover.

-I always get a sly smile on my face when I talk about Streatham Rookery.
-You know, the kind of smile that slides onto your face when you’re trying not to humblebrag that you know something the listener doesn’t but you kind of are humblebragging all the same.
+We always enjoy talking about Streatham Rookery.
+You know, the kind of smile that slides onto your face when you’re trying not to humblebrag that you know something the listener doesn’t, but you kind of are humblebragging all the same.

 Consider this one of those moments.